Brady-Simon/language-demo/Rust/README.md

 ### Requirements

 #### Language
-Check to see if Rust is installed by running `rustc --version` on the command line.
+Check to see if Rust is installed by running `rustup --version` on the command line.
 If the command isn't recognized, then [download Rust](https://rustup.rs/) and try the command again.

 #### Linting
 If you're using VS Code, then install the [Rust analyzer extension](https://marketplace.visualstudio.com/items?itemName=rust-lang.rust-analyzer).